Eugenie Bouchard: 2019: Maiden doubles title, losing streak and rankings decline

-2020: First WTA final in four years, French Open third round
+2020: First WTA Tour final in four years, French Open 3rd round

 At the Auckland Open, for which she was granted a wildcard, Bouchard showed some signs of a return to form.
-She defeated Kirsten Flipkens and eighth seed Caroline Garcia in straight sets before losing a hard-fought match to Amanda Anisimova in the quarterfinals.
+She defeated Kirsten Flipkens and eighth seed Caroline Garcia in straight sets, before losing a to Amanda Anisimova in the quarterfinals.
 Bouchard entered the Australian Open qualifying unseeded, where she won her first two matches against You Xiaodi and Maddison Inglis before slumping to a disappointing straight sets loss in the final qualifying round against Martina Trevisan.

 After the hiatus from tennis due to the COVID-19 pandemic, she returned to tennis at the Prague Open where she showed more signs of a return to form by upsetting eighth seed Veronika Kudermetova in the first round.
 She then defeated Tamara Zidanšek in three sets to make her second tour level quarterfinal of 2020.
 However, she was defeated in three sets by the eventual runner-up and third seed, Elise Mertens.

 At the İstanbul Cup, Bouchard qualified for the main draw and made a subsequent run to the final of the event, upsetting top seed Svetlana Kuznetsova along the way.
 She faced unseeded Romanian Patricia Maria Țig in the final, losing in three competitive sets.
 Despite the loss, Bouchard launched up the rankings more than 100 places to No. 167 in the world, earning a wildcard into the French Open in the process.

-At the 2020 French Open, Bouchard made it to the third round before losing to eventual champion Iga Świątek in straight sets.
-This was first time Bouchard had progressed to the third round of a Grand Slam since the 2017 Australian Open.
+At the postponed French Open, Bouchard made it to the third round before losing to eventual champion Iga Świątek in straight sets.
 Bouchard finished the season ranked No. 141 in the world.

-2021: Eighth career WTA final, shoulder surgery
+2021: Eighth career final, shoulder surgery

 Bouchard started her 2021 season at the Australian Open in the qualifying draw, but was defeated in the second round to Yuan Yue in straight sets.

-In March, Bouchard received a wildcard at Abierto Zapopan and made her way to her eighth career WTA final, and second in six months, after four strong wins.
-She lost in the final to Spanish 4th seed Sara Sorribes Tormo in straight sets.
+In March, Bouchard received a wildcard at the Abierto Zapopan and made her way to her eighth career WTA final, but lost to fourth seed Sara Sorribes Tormo in straight sets.
 The result improved Bouchard's ranking to No. 116 in the world.
 Bouchard later revealed that she suffered a tear in her right shoulder during her first-round match against Caroline Dolehide, which would later require arthroscopic surgery in June.
 The injury ended Bouchard's 2021 season.

 Bouchard finished the season ranked No. 246 in the world.
-While rehabbing from shoulder surgery, Bouchard began working as a colour commentator for The Tennis Channel.
+While rehabbing from shoulder surgery, Bouchard began working as a color commentator for The Tennis Channel.